 Q. If a resident remains at a skilled level of care after benefits exhaust, do we continue to submit a benefit exhaust claim until the patient drops to a lower level of care?
 Do we submit ‘no-pay’ claims once the patient begins a lower level of care?

-A. SNFs must submit a bill regardless of whether the benefits in question are payable by Medicare.
+A. That’s an important billing question, as SNFs must submit a bill regardless of whether the benefits in question are payable by Medicare.
 The CMS documents all inpatient services undertaken by the patient.
-A SNF must submit benefit exhaust bills on a monthly basis for patients who are recipients of specialized care as well as when there is an escalation or de-escalation in the level of care.
+An SNF must submit benefit exhaust bills monthly for patients who are recipients of specialized care as well as when there is an escalation or de-escalation in the level of care.
 These monthly benefit exhaust bill claims are necessary for extending the patient’s benefit period within the CWF.
 If and when there is an escalation or de-escalation of care, the SNF should submit a benefits exhaust bill in the next billing cycle that clearly states that active care has ceased.
 Part B 22X bills can be submitted once this has been performed.

 CMS Publication 100-04, Claims Processing Manual, Chapter 6, Section 40.8